Lewis Namier: Professional career

 In one of his memoranda Namier falsified the results of a national census from Eastern Galicia originating from Austria-Hungary.
-He single-handedly reduced the number of ethnic Poles living in the region from 2 million down to 600–700 inhabitants.
+He single-handedly reduced the number of ethnic Poles living in the region from 2 million down to 600.000–700.000 inhabitants.
 Professor Anna M. Cienciala believes that Namier was not the original initiator of this misrepresentation, but merely an unscrupulous supplier of handy arguments for the anti-Polish lobby among the Entente members.

 After leaving government service, Namier taught at Balliol (1920–21) before going into business for himself.
 Later Namier, who was a long-time Zionist, worked as political secretary for the Jewish Agency in Palestine (1929–31).
 For a time he was a close friend and associate of Chaim Weizmann, but Weizmann later severed relations with Namier when the latter converted to Anglicanism to marry his second wife.

 Namier served as professor at the University of Manchester from 1931 until his retirement in 1953, having been loudly cheered by his students at the conclusion of his last lecture there on European History.
 Namier remained active in various Zionist groups (in particular, lobbying the British government to allow the creation of what he called a Jewish Fighting Force in the Mandate of Palestine) and from 1933 was engaged in efforts on behalf of Jewish refugees from Germany.

 He was married twice and knighted in 1952 at the onset of Cold War.
 Also in 1952, Namier was given the honour of delivering the Romanes Lecture, on which subject Namier chose Monarchy and the Party System.

 Personal life

 In 1917, Namier married a Russian refugee, Clara Sophia Edeleff-Poniatowska, although they separated in 1921.
 He was by this time estranged from his father so that when his father died in 1922 the family estate was left to Namier's sister.
 In 1940 when he feared a Nazi invasion of Britain he burned a large number of his papers and arranged to commit suicide.

 In 1945, his first wife died.
 In 1947, he married writer Julia de Beausobre (born Iulia Michaelovna Kazarina), who authored a biography of him after his death.
-To marry Julia, who was a convinced Christian, he converted to Anglicanism which led to an estrangement with Chaim Weizman.
+To marry Julia, who was a convinced Christian, he converted to Anglicanism which led to an estrangement with Chaim Weizmann.

 His sister, Teodora Niemirowska, was the mother of Anna Kurska.